New in version 2.20.

 New in version 3.2.

-There is basic user interface to manage per user and per project translation memories.
-It can be used to download, wipe or import it.
+In the basic user interface you can manage per user and per project translation memories.
+It can be used to download or import translation memory.

-The downloads in JSON are useful for Weblate, TMX is provided for interoperability with other tools.
+Translation memory in JSON can be imported into Weblate, TMX is provided for interoperability with other tools.

-There are several management commands to manipulate with the translation memory content, these operate on memory as whole not filtered by scopes (unless requested by parameters):
+There are several management commands to manipulate the translation memory content.
+These operate on the translation memory as whole, unfiltered by scopes (unless requested by parameters):